Β-Hydroxy β-methylbutyric acid: Pharmacokinetics

+Comparison of pharmacokinetics between dosage forms

 The free acid (HMB-FA) and monohydrated calcium salt (HMB-Ca) forms of HMB have different pharmacokinetics.
 HMB-FA is more readily absorbed into the bloodstream and has a longer elimination half-life (3 hours) relative to HMB-Ca (2.5 hours).
 Tissue uptake and utilization of HMB-FA is 25–40% higher than for HMB-Ca. The fraction of an ingested dose that is excreted in urine does not differ between the two forms.

+Absorption of HMB-Ca

-After ingestion, HMB-Ca is converted to β-hydroxy β-methylbutyrate following dissociation of the calcium moiety in the gut.
+After ingestion, HMB-Ca is converted to β-hydroxy β-methylbutyrate following dissociation in the gut.
 When the HMB-Ca dosage form is ingested, the magnitude and time at which the peak plasma concentration of HMB occurs depends on the dose and concurrent food intake.
 Higher HMB-Ca doses increase the rate of absorption, resulting in a peak plasma HMB level (Cmax) that is disproportionately greater than expected of a linear dose-response relationship and which occurs sooner relative to lower doses.
 Consumption of HMB-Ca with sugary substances slows the rate of HMB absorption, resulting in a lower peak plasma HMB level that occurs later.

+Excretion of HMB-Ca

 HMB is eliminated via the kidneys, with roughly 10–40% of an ingested dose being excreted unchanged in urine.
 The remaining 60–90% of the dose is retained in tissues or excreted as HMB metabolites.
 The fraction of a given dose of HMB that is excreted unchanged in urine increases with the dose.